Part 2: Featuring: Jim Maxey by Bob Talmadge

 Jim Maxey created a business card using his logo which was a diagram of a black hole event horizon.

 Maxey also created the online experimental game, "The Wall" (a kind of prelude to the video game ‘Doom’ created by John Romero and John Carmack), a revolutionary online game ‘Escape From Languor’, and ‘Voyager III’ an offline educational game back in the 90’s.
 I was a user, a caller and I know the online game areas were free to play for 30 minutes each day.
 Paid customers had no limits.
-And thousands of users took advantage of this free offer.
+Thousands of users took advantage of this free offer.
 How easy it is to ignore or forget as this link should demonstrate.

 There’s lots to write about Maxey I found on his Facebook page.
 But not just Maxey.
 I write about other notable BBS operators here on bbsdays.com here, SysOps who deserve huge credit for their dedication.
 The hard part is finding their photos or concrete information about them to share on my blog or here.
 That’s a huge problem.
 But I keep searching and asking.
 However, many former SysOps simply want to be left alone.